 But they didn't.

 Apple did, and the iPhone is a rare case of when you can pinpoint the time that an entire industry changed.
-Maybe that date was the launch of the iPhone, maybe it was during the five months and 20 days we waited and other manufacturers scrambled.
+Maybe that date was the original unveiling of the iPhone, maybe it was during the five months and 20 days we waited and other manufacturers scrambled.